 Impoundments and landscape changes caused by beavers are occurring throughout Shutesbury.
-Specific areas where beaver activity is known and/or having an impact include Town Farm Road, Pelham Hill Road, Cooleyville Road, Lake Wyola, and the inlet to Fiske Pond.
-Beaver dams are also known to be forming wetlands throughout Shutesbury, which can be a risk to wells depending on the location.
+Specific areas where beaver activity is known and/or having an impact include XX.
+Beaver dams are also known to be forming wetlands throughout Shutesbury, and may be contaminating private wells. ??????
 Regular monitoring of beaver dams and their condition is important for mitigating the risk of downstream flooding in case of a failure.
 Beaver dams in Shutesbury are further discussed in the dam failure section.

-Based on these locations, flooding has a Medium area of occurrence, with 10 to 50% percent of the town affected.
+Based on these locations, flooding has a XX area of occurrence, with XX% percent of the town affected.